lucapette/website/content/writing/my-programming-principles.md

 Mario had the confidence to solve the problem.
 He knew he could do it so there was no fear to cloud his thinking.
 He sat down with me and executed a simple process (simple ain't easy eh?) of laying down the foundation of a month of work in just two hours.
+That's the kind of confidence that makes you fearless.s

 If confidence has such a amazing effect on your ability to my difficult problems, what do I want to balance it with?
-Well my confidence feeds on ego.
+Well _my_ confidence feeds on _ego_.
 And that's a problem.

-While confidence makes me stronger, ego makes me dumb.
+While confidence makes me fearless, ego makes me dumb.
 At times, I have troubles telling them apart, after all they're close.

 The difference is only the way I look at things.
 When I'm confident, I take my time to break down a problem in smaller parts, I research the subject, I ask for help, I plan accurately.
 When I'm high on ego I look at problems from a pedestal, I underestimate them.
 I plan badly because "hey I'm great! of course I will solve this on the go, planning is for losers".

 That's why I seek ways to balance my confidence.
 I need enough confidence to eliminate any fear but not too much that I get high on ego.

 The way I find my balance is by putting to practice the idea "we're all junior at most things": I learn new things.
 Just in the past few years I tried drawing, rubik cubes, chess, you name it.

 When it comes to programming, I try to solve problems in areas I have no idea about or some problem that looks really hard.
-For example, writing a programming language sounds hard, so I toyed with it to find out that it's indeed hard but it's also "just" a program.
+For example, writing a programming language sounds hard, so I toyed with it and found out that it's indeed hard but it's also "just" a program.

 The journey is humbling and the reward is two-fold: a balanced confidence and expanded knowledge.